Hawxy/Wallaby/docs/backfill.md

 ## Purging before a backfill

-Backfill is upsert-only: it re-writes every row that exists, but it cannot remove documents whose source rows are gone (a [truncate](/how-it-works#truncate-is-not-propagated), deletes that fell inside a [slot-loss gap](/how-it-works#slot-loss-gap-detection)).
-To converge those, a backfill can **purge** its sink destinations first — empty them completely — so the snapshot rebuilds each destination to exactly the current table contents.
+Backfill is upsert-only, so it cannot remove documents whose source rows are gone (such as a [truncate](/how-it-works#truncate-is-not-propagated), or deletes that fell inside a [slot-loss gap](/how-it-works#slot-loss-gap-detection)).
+To converge those, a backfill can **purge** its sink destinations first so the snapshot rebuilds each destination from scratch

 A purge runs before a fresh backfill when: